marcobuontempo/songify-mood/README.md

 - Tenor GIFs API

 ### Packages, Frameworks and Libraries:
-- Refer to `/frontend/package.json` and `/backend/package.json` for complete list
+- Refer to the dependency packages in `/frontend/package.json` and `/backend/package.json` for complete list

 ## Implementation